RPI-DATA/course-intro-ml-app/content/session_01.md

----
-layout:  default
-published:  true
-title:  Course  Overview  &  Introduction  to  the  Data  Science  Lifecycle
+<h1  style="font-family:  Verdana,  Geneva,  sans-serif;  text-align:center;">Course  Overview  &  Introduction  to  the  Data  Science  Lifecycle</h1>
-order:  1
 ---

 ###  Description
 In  this  class  we  motivate  the  overall  field  of  data  science,  machine  learning,  and  the  emerging  area  of  AI.
 Explore  introduction.